Convenience for melting snow and ice in residential and commercial projects

 REHAU Academy On-air | Snow and Ice Melt Systems with Mike East

-This free, pre-recorded webinar is an overview of snow and ice melting systems
+This free, pre-recorded online seminar is an overview of snow and ice melting systems

 In this episode of REHAU Academy On-air, REHAU Academy Manager Max Rohr and REHAU Account Manager Mike East covered a few design and installation tips, discussed successful projects and answered questions from the live audience.